graphprotocol/aragon-subgraph/README.md

 This is a subgraph for the [Aragon Project](https://github.com/aragon).

-TODO: fiture out what testnet(s) they use and update doc to reflect

-new notes
-- abis for apps were truffle compiled in the reposity
-- they only include events for the specific contract, not inherited contracts
+The Aragon contracts run on Mainnet and Rinkeby.
+The subgraphs have been split into two types.
+The `Aragon-Network-Subgraph` focuses on contracts that are high level, and are important to the entire Aragon Protocol.
+The contracts to be considered for the `Aragon-Network-Subgraph` can be expected not to change address.
+The `Individual-DAO-Subgraph` indexes data for one subgraph.
+Since each new DAO will have their own contract addresses for their DAO, every time a new DAO is created, those contracts can be sourced, and an `Individual-DAO-Subgraph` can be created.

 ## Brief Description of The Graph Node Setup

 A Graph Node can run multiple subgraphs, and in this case it can have a subgraph for Mainnet and testnets.
 The subgraph ingests event data by calling to Infura through http.
-It can also connect to any geth node or parity node that accepts RPC calls.
-Fast synced geth nodes work.
+It can also connect to any geth node or parity node that accepts RPC calls (such as a local one).
+Fast synced geth nodes do work.
 To use parity, the `--no-warp` flag must be used.
 Setting up a local Ethereum node is more reliable and faster, but Infura is the easiest way to get started.

-This subgraph has three types of files which tell the Graph Node to ingest events from specific contracts.
+These subgraphs has three types of files which tell the Graph Node to ingest events from specific contracts.
 They are:
 * The subgraph manifest (subgraph.yaml)
 * A GraphQL schema      (schema.graphql)
-* Mapping scripts       (TODO)
+* Mapping scripts       (**Individual** - ACL.ts, constants.ts, EVMScriptRegistry.ts, Finance.ts, Kernel.ts, TokenManager.ts, Vault.ts, Voting.ts | **Network** - DAOFactory.ts, ENSResolverFIFS.ts)

 This repository has these files created and ready to compile, so a user can start this subgraph on their own.
 The only thing that needs to be edited is the contract addresses in the `subgraph.yaml` file to change between Rinkeby or Mainnet.
+If you are indexing a different Individual-DAO-Subgraph, you will have to grab the contract addresses that are relevant to that subgraph.

-We have provided a quick guide on how to start up the Aragon-Subgraph graph node.
+We have provided a quick guide on how to start up the Aragon-Subgraph graph node in the next section.
 If these steps aren't descriptive enough, the [getting started guide](https://github.com/graphprotocol/graph-node/blob/master/docs/getting-started.md) has in depth details on running a subgraph.

 ## Brief Description of the Aragon Contracts

 All of the contracts were examined for the Aragon ecosystem.
-It was originally determined that the only relevant events are emitted from the exchange, and the proxy contracts.
-But then the proxy contracts really only register an event once or two, upon being published to the network.
-This isn't too important right now, although this would be easy to add.

-Aragon upgraded their contracts to a V2 in September 2018.
-V1 is still running, and emitting events.
-This subgraph tracks both of these versions.
-The simplest way to look at it is that both of these contracts exist on the network, V1 has been around over a year, and V2 a few months.
-The subgraph ingests both of their events.
-In order to do this, mappings were written for each version, and then the schemas were adjusted to support both V1 and V2 fields.
-The `subgraph.yaml` file also must track both of the contract addresses.
+As described above, the contracts have been split into individual-dao-subgraphs and network subgraphs.

+The bulk of the work is in the individual subgraphs.
+The mappings written for those are complex.
+They are built to provide all the data needed to run the Aragon Dapp for users to easily build DAOs.
+Therefore some events have been left out, as while testing the Dapp it was determined that some functionality available in the smart contracts is not currently available in the Dapp.
+Therefore the events are rarely getting emitted right now.
+But they can be added in the future if needed.

+The ABIs for the subgraphs were received from downloading the Aragon repositories, and using truffle to compile within the repo.
+This is because the `build` docs are not uploaded to github, so you must locally build to get the ABIs for the contract, which are used to create a subgraph.

 ## Steps to get the Aragon-Subgraph Running

+First you must choose your type of subgraph, individual or network.
+The steps below will work for both cases.
+But you must change the contract addresses you are sourcing in the `subgraph.yaml`.
+You can use the same postgres db, as a new db will be created for each different subgraph, which is created upon uploading the subgraph files to IPFS.

   1. Install IPFS and run `ipfs init` followed by `ipfs daemon`
   2. Install PostgreSQL and run `initdb -D .postgres` followed by `pg_ctl -D .postgres start` and `createdb Aragon-subgraph-mainnet` (note this db name is used in the commands below for the mainnet examples)
   3. If using Ubuntu, you may need to install additional packages: `sudo apt-get install -y clang libpq-dev libssl-dev pkg-config`